 The self-assessment report refers to several training and workshop sessions conducted by the Employment Department of SSA in 2019.
 In addition under approval of NSM manuals, six units are list as having appropriate employees identified and trained.

 - while some of the training events listed in Section II mention the NSM specifically, would it be right to assume that all were in fact related to the implementation of the NSM across the SSA/ESS and focussed on future application of the NSM across the entire proposed SESA network?
+All the trainings were related to the implementation of NSM across SSA and across the entire SESA offices in 2020.

 - what are the dates of the various training events listed in Section II?

 - what were the dates of the training of employees in the six additional territorial units mentioned under the Section III on approval of NSM manuals?
 Was this additional to the list of training activities in Section II?

+The dates of NSM trainings conducted in 2019 by SSA: 30.01.2019; 01.02.2019; 18-19 March 2019; 23.04.2019; 26, 28 and 29 November 2019;

 Situation in 2020

 1. Was application of the NSM continued into 2020 in the 21/22 offices listed for 2019?
 Given the proposal for the SESA to operate only through regional centres, what happened with the 12 district centres outside Tbilisi previously listed (excluding Tbilisi City Centre and four regional centres)?
 What of the staff trained in those district centres, were they transferred to SESA regional centres?
 (It is recognized that the five Tbilisi districts remain as SESA units).
+The NSM application is continued in SESA Regional Service Centres in 10 regions and in Tbilisi.

 2. Has application of the NSM been introduced into all other SESA regional centres (listed as 10 excluding Tbilisi in the organigram, so an addition of 6 over the 4 previously listed as applying the NSM)?